What To Do If Your Car Fails Its MOT On Emissions

 Diesel cars are tested in a similar way, but their smoke test (explained here) can be tested a further six times if the initial test fails!

-We mentioned in another section that cars from the ’70s or earlier were tested using the naked eye to see if the exhaust fumes looked a bit nasty.
+Cars from the ’70s or earlier were tested using the naked eye to see if the exhaust fumes looked a bit nasty.
 Well, these days it’s more technical than that.

 A device called an exhaust gas analyser – a kind of probe – is inserted into the exhaust tail pipe of your car.
 When switched on with the car running, it will measure the gases that your vehicle is emitting.